patricksavalle/devops-project-template/content/planning-method.md

-# Planning methods
+# Planning method

 ```
-Clone this repo and document your specific choice here:
+Clone this repo and document your planning method here: